-Musicians will appreciate the size of a 25-key controller as it allows you to use its knobs to modulate different aspects of music making.
+Musicians will appreciate the size of a 25-key controller as it allows you to use its knobs to modulate different aspects of music-making.

-If you have enough space and you want to play with both hands or you want to do keyboard splits, consider a full-size keyboard.
+If you have enough space and you want to play with both hands, or you want to do keyboard splits, consider a full-size keyboard.
 This will have up to 88 keys.

 However, if portability is key for you, choose a compact 25-key controller.
 If you plan to use your controller on the go, much as you need a full sized keyboard, a compact controller will come handy.